GDSC-KIIT/certificate_generator/README.md

 ![ter_img](https://github.com/DSC-KIIT/certificate_generator/blob/main/images/ter_img.png)

 ## Using a Excel file
 By default it expect a CSV file containing a Name and Email adress of participants, howerver we can also make it read from a Excel file by the following tweaks

+But using a CSV file is strongly recommended

 In the [main.py](https://github.com/DSC-KIIT/certificate_generator/blob/main/main.py) file